 NEIWPCC also coordinates the Annual NPS Conference, a two-day gathering that brings together all those in New England and New York State involved in NPS management.
 We have also coordinated NPS outreach workshops and developed various NPS-related publications.

 Please see the links below for more information on special resources and projects completed under this program.
-For more information, contact Monica Kacprzyk, the coordinator of our Nonpoint Source Workgroup.
+For more information, contact Kristen McQuaide, the coordinator of our Nonpoint Source Workgroup.

 Atmospheric Deposition Fact Sheets